Core-periphery structure in networks: a statistical exposition: Introduction

-To generate networks with community structure, a standard approach is to use a Stochastic Block Model (SBM) \citep{holland83}.
-Let $\boldsymbol c=(c_1,\dots,c_n)$ be the community assignment vector where $c_i=k$ mean that node $i$ is in community $k\in\{1,\dots,K\}$.
-Let $\Omega$ be the $K\times K$ transition matrix where $\Omega_{uv}$ is the probability of an edge between a node in community $u$ and community $v$.
-Then $P_{ij}=\Omega_{c_ic_j}$.
-The name ``block" comes from that fact that nodes in the same community function as a ``block" because the probability of any node in that community connecting to a node in another community is the same.
-In other words, there is homogeneity within a community.
-A generalization of the SBM is the Degree-Corrected Stochastic Block Model (DCSBM) \citep{karrer2011stochastic} which combines the ideas of a CL and SBM.
-Using the same notation as in previous models, $P_{ij}=\theta_i\Omega_{c_ic_j}\theta_j$.
-This model keeps the same block structure as an SBM but allows for heterogeneity between nodes.
-Further extensions have also been proposed as in \cite{senguptapabm}.
-We will consider how each of these data-generating models apply to CP structure throughout this work.
+To generate networks with community structure, a standard approach is to use a stochastic block model (SBM) \cite{holland83}.
+Let $\boldsymbol c=(c_1,\dots,c_n)$ be the community assignment vector where $c_i=b$ means that node $i$ is in community $b\in\{1,\dots,B\}$, and $B$ is the number of communities.
+Let $\Omega$ be the $B\times B$ connectivity matrix where $\Omega_{uv}$ is the probability of an edge between a node in community $u$ and community $v$, and we have $P_{ij}=\Omega_{c_ic_j}$.
+The name ``block" comes from the fact that the adjacency matrix has an approximate block structure since nodes belonging to the same community are stochastically equivalent.
+A generalization of the SBM is the Degree-Corrected Stochastic Block Model (DCSBM) \cite{karrer2011stochastic} which combines the ideas of the CL model and the SBM.
+Using the same notation as in previous models, we have $P_{ij}=\theta_i\Omega_{c_ic_j}\theta_j$.
+This model keeps the same block structure as an SBM but allows for ``hubs'', i.e., nodes with high degree.
+The popularity-adjusted blockmodel \cite{senguptapabm, noroozi2020statistical} further extends the DCSBM to allow nodes to be central in one community but peripheral in other communities.
+Throughout this paper we will consider how each of these data-generating models apply to CP structures.